Angel's Friends

 Angel's Friends is an Italian comic series created by Simona Ferri that debuted in March 2007.
 On 12 October 2009, an animated series of the same name premiered on Italia 1.
-A second season of 52 episodes was announced in January 2011 and premiered in Russia on 29 April 2012.
+A second season of 52 episodes was announced in January 2011.

 A television film, Angel's Friends – Tra Sogno e Realtà (Angel's Friends: Between Dream and Reality), premiered on 23 April 2011.

-In the United States, the show is available via NBC, syndication and many local stations air the program on their secondary subchannel service to fulfill FCC mandates (at least three hours of E/I related material per week).
+In the United States, the show is available via CBS, syndication and many local stations air the program on their secondary subchannel service to fulfill FCC mandates (at least three hours of E/I related material per week).
 The second season, dubbed in English, French and Russian, has been uploaded to YouTube by Mondo TV in September 2014.

 A live-action adaptation of the animated series (either a TV series or a movie) is in talks.
 A teaser pilot titled Darkly was produced in 2016 by Play Entertainment and Mad Rocket Entertainment, adapted by Daniele Cosci and directed by Alessio Liguori, with Alessandro Danzi as Sulfus, Demetra Bellina as Raf and Denise Tantucci as Reina.
 The plot is aimed to an older audience and follows a darker storyline, where Raf and Sulfus are killed by Reina and reborn as humans without memories.

 Plot

-Four Angels (Raf, Uri, Sweet and Miki) and four Devils/Demons (Sulfus, Cabiria, Kabale and Gas) are sent to Earth, in an unused area of the Golden School, where they learn everything they need to become Guardian Angels and Guardian Devils.
+Four Angels (Raf, Uri, Sweet and Miki) and four Devils/Demons (Sulfus, Cabiria, Kabale and Gas) are sent to Earth in an unused area of the Golden School, where they learn everything they need to become Guardian Angels and Guardian Devils.
 The Angels and Devils are required to form pairs as part of their education, each of which will have to deal with a human being, known as Earthly Ones, and help them choose between the right and wrong way in life without being discovered.
 Angels and Devils cannot operate at the same time, so they decide, clashing in the Challenge Room, who will work first.
 Moreover, they are subject to the V.E.T.O.
 (Vetoed from Exposing, Touching or Obstructing/Overhearing in the comic – Vietato Esporsi, Toccare, Ostacolare/Origliare).

 Comic plot

 While the Angels and Devils are attending their stage on Earth, the planet is threatened by ancient creatures, the Reliveds, led by a mysterious man called Maliki.
-He was a Devil who gave up his eternal life because he loved a human woman, named Vera.
+He was a Devil who gave up his eternal life because he loved a human woman named Vera.
 When she left him, he decided to take revenge on all Angels, Devils and humans.
 As a result, the Angels and Devils form an alliance to fight against him.